 People keep asking me what being 'Chief Digital Officer' at DfE actually means, and what the DfE Digital team is here to do.
-Both of them fair questions.
+Both of them are fair questions.

 Rather than have endless conversations over cups of coffee, I thought I'd write a blog post to clear things up.

-Digital means changing how we do things, not what we do them with.
+Digital means changing how we do things

 Former civil servant Tom Loosemore defines digital like this: